 An example use case of the “with” logic is if you are using your member directory to showcase certain membership site users who are PAYING to appear in the directory (perhaps it is a “Realtor” directory, and you require additional payment for users to be included in this directory).
 In this case, you may have created and applied a “PAID_DIRECTORY” tag to anyone who is taking advantage of the directory feature… so the Logic would be:

 An example use case of the “without” logic is if you allowed members to opt OUT of appearing in your member directory (perhaps it is a “looking for a job” directory, and some members do not wish to be contacted for job-related ventures).
 In this scenario, you may have an “OPTOUT” tag applied to those members… so the Logic would be “Without > ANY > OPTOUT”.

-This is an optional setting that you can use if you wish some members in your directory to appear before others (think of it as a “Featured Listing” opportunity).
+Optionally, you can set a sorting criteria to ensure that some profiles in your directory always appear first (think of it as a “Featured Listing” opportunity).

-Add as many sorting criteria as you like by clicking the “Add New Sorting Criteria” button, designating the tag, and then assigning a number.
+Add as many sorting criteria as you like by clicking the “Add New Sorting Criteria” button, designating whether you’d like it to consider a tag or custom field, then assign a number.